farisachugthai/ipython/docs/source/sphinxext.rst

 .. note::

-   This tutorial should be read side-by-side with the Sphinx source for this document because otherwise you will see only the rendered output and not the code that generated it.
-Excepting the example above, we will not in general be showing the literal ReST in this document that generates the rendered output.
+   This tutorial should be read side-by-side with the Sphinx source that generated this document.
+   With the exception of the example given above, the literal ReStructured Text will not be displayed alongside the rendered output.

-Persisting the Python session across IPython directive blocks
+Persisting the session across IPython directive blocks
 =============================================================

+The state from previous code-blocks is stored, and carries over from section to section.
+The IPython shell will maintain and continue to execute in the same namespace so long as it remains in the same document.

+This can be useful for documentation that may need to build on a few lengthier examples rather than a handful of shorter snippets.

-The state from previous sessions is stored, and standard error is trapped.
-At doc build time, ipython's output and std err will be inserted, and prompts will be renumbered.
-So the prompt below should be renumbered in the rendered docs, and pick up where the block above left off.
+In addition, IPython's output and :data:`sys.stderr` will be inserted at doc build time and the prompts will be renumbered starting from 1.
+For example, the prompt below is renumbered so as to follow the code block from above.

 .. ipython::
   :verbatim: